asyncapi/go-watermill-template/readme.md

    ```
 6. Create a queue as per the AsyncAPI spec.
    This can be done either of the following ways
-   a.
-Using the UI: Refer to this [article](https://www.cloudamqp.com/blog/part3-rabbitmq-for-beginners_the-management-interface.html) that walks through the process of how this can be done in the UI / RabbitMQ Admin
+   -  Using the UI: Refer to this [article](https://www.cloudamqp.com/blog/part3-rabbitmq-for-beginners_the-management-interface.html) that walks through the process of how this can be done in the UI / RabbitMQ Admin
-   b. `cURL` request.
+   - `cURL` request.
 Default rabbitmq user is `guest` and password is `guest`
    ```
     curl --user <rabbit-user>:<rabbit-password> -X PUT \
       http://localhost:15672/api/queues/%2f/<queue-name> \